-Join Pablo Colapinto for an in-depth discussion in this video Working with the View matrix, part of Up and Running with OpenGL.
+Join Pablo Colapinto for an in-depth discussion in this video Working with the View matrix, part of Learning OpenGL.

 - Let's take a look at what we can…accomplish by transforming our view matrix.…This is the matrix that takes our world space…coordinates and transforms them into…I-space coordinates, relative to a virtual camera.…On line 170 in our OnDraw function,…we use GLM vec 3 to specify an I-position…that's rotating around in space,…based on our increasing time counter,…so we have an X-position that's changing…with the cosine of the time, and a Z-position…that's changing with the sine of the time.…